shaaidaar/breast-cancer-model/README.md

 # Breast Cancer Classification using Machine Learning
-Here’s a clear and concise README file you can use for your GitHub repository:

-⸻

-Breast Cancer Classification using Machine Learning

 This repository contains a Python-based machine learning pipeline to classify breast cancer tumors as malignant or benign, using the Breast Cancer Wisconsin (Diagnostic) dataset.